RetroReversing/retroReversing/pages/SourceCode/DecompiledRetailConsoleGames.md

 ### Mega Man 5
 {% include link-to-other-site.html url="https://github.com/Raidenthequick/megaman5-disassembly" description="Fully complete disassembly of Mega Man 5 by Raidenthequick, it compiles into the US version of the ROM with the xkas assembler" image="https://upload.wikimedia.org/wikipedia/en/2/2c/Megaman5_box.jpg" title="Full disassembly of Mega Man 5"  %}

+### Metroid
+{% include link-to-other-site.html url="https://github.com/ZaneDubya/MetroidMMC3" description="This is the disassembled source code of METROID for the Nintendo Entertainment System (NES).
+You can reassemble the source code using the included assembler, or a build of the latest version of Ophis." image="https://upload.wikimedia.org/wikipedia/en/5/5d/Metroid_boxart.jpg" title="Metroid for MMC3."  %}

 ### Super Mario Bros
 {% include link-to-other-site.html url="https://gist.github.com/1wErt3r/4048722" description="Complete disassembly of Super Mario Bros by doppelganger.
 Uses x816 to compile back to the original ROM." image="https://upload.wikimedia.org/wikipedia/en/0/03/Super_Mario_Bros._box.png" title="Full disassembly of Super Mario Bros" %}